veereshkatageri/doc-as-code/user_guide/source/how-to_use_onboarding_template.rst

 where

-- images : a place holder to store the images
+- images : a placeholder to store the images
 - template_glossary_doc_as_code.rst : a ready to use template file which contains glossaries
 - template_doc_as_code.rst : a ready to use template file which contains hierarchy of chapters and subchapters
 - template_readme.md : a ready to use markdown file